-Associate Professor of Social and Cultural Analysis ; Director of Latino Studies
+Associate Professor of Social and Cultural Analysis ; Director, Latino Studies

 Ph.D.
 (Political Science), Rutgers University; B.A.
 (Politics), University of California at Santa Cruz